ChongWuLab/dna_foundation_benchmark/README.md

 ## Introduction
 This repository is for generating the results of DNA foundation models benchmarking.

-Please cite the following manuscript for using DNAm models built and association results by our work:
+Please cite the following manuscript for association results by our work:

 > Feng, H. et al. Benchmarking DNA foundation models for genomic and genetic tasks.
 Nat Commun 16, 10780 (2025).